godxiaoji/rollup-plugin-svg-sprites/README.md

 Default: `false`

 If true, when import "_.svg" will return a Vue3.x Component.
 Priority level is weaker than import "_.svg?vueComponent".

+### jsx: boolean

+Default: `false`

+If true, when import "_.svg" will return a JSX Function.
+Priority level is weaker than import "_.svg?jsx".

+PS:

+- It use the new [JSX transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html), so the react version requirement is `>=17.0.0`, `>=16.14.0` or `>=15.7.0`.
+- If JSX is used in Vue, "vueComponent" should be used instead.

 ## LICENSE